stevenchen521/merry_christmas_3d/README.md

 # Merry Christmas 3D Gallery

-This is a toy project of Merry Christmas 2019 for my company.
-Written with html + CSS + Javascript.
+This is a toy project of Merry Christmas 2019 and written with html + CSS + Javascript.

 To try it, simply open the index.html with Chrome or Safari.